Blog Post

 This practice would be considered strange, even if the prehistoric builders had practical, modern, labour-saving tools.
 But unfortunately, our ancestors only benefited from stone tools, bones, and antlers, making such excavation exceptionally slow, cumbersome, and even more bewildering.

-Looking at Avebury (a henge monument) as an example, the most conservative archaeological estimation suggests that the ditches surrounding Avebury would have taken 1.5 million-working hours to build.
+Looking at Avebury (a henge monument) as an example, the most conservative archaeological estimation suggests that the ditches surrounding Avebury would have taken 1.5 million working hours to build.
 That’s equivalent to 100 people working 12 hours daily, every day, for 3.5 years.
-On the other hand, making a wooden palisade using the same tools would have taken less than one month – merely 2% of the time and exhaustion.
+On the other hand, making a wooden palisade using the same tools would have taken less than one month, merely 2% of the time and exhaustion.

 Lt-Col Willaim Hawley and team 1920s -The Stonehenge Ditch

-Lt-Col William Hawley, was one of the amateur archaeologists employed by the Ministry of Works to undertake excavations at our famous monuments Stonehenge and Avebury in the 1920s.
+Lt-Col William Hawley was one of the amateur archaeologists employed by the Ministry of Works to undertake excavations at our famous monuments, Stonehenge and Avebury, in the 1920s.
 But unfortunately, he was not the most ‘careful’ of archaeologists.
-This was a view shared by colleagues such as Atkinson in his book, ‘Stonehenge’ 3rd edition, London 1979 – where he suggests that Hawley’s methods were somewhat ‘inadequate’.
+This was a view shared by colleagues such as Atkinson in his book, ‘Stonehenge’, 3rd edition, London 1979, where he suggests that Hawley’s methods were somewhat ‘inadequate’.

 Despite this accusation of carelessness, he could still find some strange features, which can be seen as evidence of a moat.
 For example, below a layer of chalk rubble infill (chalk which would have fallen naturally into the Moat when it was disused) under a layer of flint, he discovered ‘foot-trampled mud’ (Cleal et al., 1995,p.68) – found in an area of chalkland which has no natural mud/clay, with an associated ‘layer of struck flint’ – which he found in many segments.

 Now, this sounds quite interesting, if not conclusive as evidence of the existence of a moat, until you look for other landscape features with similar foundations, which, when analysed, start to build up a much more conclusive picture.
 Such landscape features can be found in ‘dew ponds’.
+(The Stonehenge Hoax – The Ditch)

 Typical Dew Pond as found in Wiltshire - The Stonehenge Ditch

 A dew pond is an artificial pond usually sited on the top of a hill, intended for watering livestock.
 Dew ponds are used in areas where a natural supply of surface water may not be readily available.
-The name dew pond (sometimes cloud pond or mist pond) is first found in the Journal of the Royal Agricultural Society in 1865.
+The name dew pond (sometimes cloud pond or mist pond) was first found in the Journal of the Royal Agricultural Society in 1865.
 Despite the name, their primary source of water is believed to be rainfall rather than dew or mist.

 Profile of a typical dew pound construction - The Stonehenge Ditch